sajal50/learning-notes/books/designing-data-intensive-applications.md

 One of the best tools we have for removing accidental complexity is _abstraction_ that hides the implementation details behind clean and simple to understand APIs and facades.

+Good abstractions are hard in distributed systems.
+But there are patterns and algos we can use.

 #### Evolvability: making change easy

 _Agile_ working patterns provide a framework for adapting to change.
+Simple and maintainable systems are eaiser to evolve.

 ---